Quality by Design

-Evolutionary quality refers to the adaptation of software qualities through various evolutionary phases: Creation, customization, product and commodity.
+Evolutionary quality refers to the adaptation of software qualities through different phases of evolution: Creation, Customization, Product, and Commodity.
 In each phase, certain qualities are important in order to further develop the software and respond to market needs.
 In the development phase, for example, the focus is on functional suitability, while security and maintainability become more important in the product phase.
 Evolutionary quality helps developers to understand which quality aspects should be prioritized in which phase in order to ensure the success of the software product.

 Today I'm talking to Markus Harrer about the concept of evolutionary quality objectives in software development.
 He explains how quality goals change throughout the product cycle and what impact this has on development and testing.
 An exciting insight into the dynamic world of software quality, enriched by Markus' extensive experience from various projects.